Sithell/php-code-conventions/README_en.md

 Principles are ways to uphold the values described above.
 They are a little more detailed, contain the main development methodologies and approaches that we are guided by.

 Code must:
-- Be understandable, obvious.
+- Be understandable and obvious.
 Explicit is better than implicit.
 For example, magic methods should not be used.
 Also, you cannot use `exit` and any other statement that may terminate or change the operation of the process.
 - Be convenient to use now.
 - Be convenient for future use.
 - Strive to comply with the following principles: [KISS](https://en.wikipedia.org/wiki/KISS_principle)), [SOLID](https://en.wikipedia.org/wiki/SOLID)), [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself), [GRASP](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)).